cisagov/ScubaGear/PowerShell/ScubaGear/baselines/aad.md

 The following implementation instructions that reference the Azure AD PIM service will vary if using a third-party PAM system instead.

-Many of the manual steps described per the instructions in this section are labor intensive.
-We recommend running the ScubaGear tool instead.

 #### MS.AAD.7.1v1 Instructions

 When counting the number of users assigned to the Global Administrator role, count each user only once.